 It would be nice to have an easy online settlement calculator that could tell you what your case is worth.
 But this is generally not possible due to the diversity of each case.
 Here are some of the factors most commonly overlooked by online personal injury value estimators:

 - Income level

 All of these factors are taken into consideration when determining the value of personal injury claims, and most aren’t assessed through online calculators.
 For example, the worth of a personal injury case for a younger person with a high-paying profession will typically be higher because an inability to work will cost them more money over time than it would for an older person who earns less.

 Consult an experienced attorney to find out how much your case might be worth

 Because so many factors have to be taken into account in determining the worth of a personal injury case, it's essential to consult an experienced personal injury lawyer to find out if the details of your case are strong enough to pursue a lawsuit.

 If the insurance company doesn't offer a settlement that meets your needs, or if they refuse to settle altogether, your attorney can help you decide how to proceed.
 Personal injury lawyers have experience negotiating with insurance companies and know what it will take to get you the compensation you need to recover from your injuries.

-If you’ve been injured because of someone else’s negligence in California or Texas, contact the experienced personal injury attorneys at MVP Accident Attorneys.
+If you’ve been injured because of someone else’s negligence in California or Texas, contact the experienced personal injury lawyers at MVP Accident Attorneys.
 Our firm focuses exclusively on personal injury cases, so we know how to negotiate with insurance companies.
 We’ve recovered millions of dollars for our client’s and their families and would love the opportunity to develop an individualized plan for you.